Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 - (5) S. Yamaguchi，D. Kato，K. Saito，S. Kawai, “Development and validation of static simulation model for CO2 heat pump”, International Journal of Heat and Mass Transfer,54 (9-10) (2011) pp.1896-1906.

-- Clarification of steady and unsteady dehumidification heat pump cycle based on heat and mass transfer phenomena in gas-liquid contactors of liquid a desiccant air-conditioning system.
+- It is discussed for optimum design to maximize heat and mass transfer in condition of the least volume of the contactors based on the wettability, heat and mass transfer phenomena in 3 fluids contactors of liquid a desiccant air-conditioning system.